xyphro/I3CBlaster/README.md

 ![](https://raw.githubusercontent.com/xyphro/I3CBlaster/master/pictures/i3c_good_signalintegrity.png)
 (Note: The signal content is different, because the improvements rendered I3C transfers to a working state)

 There are in practice of course a lot more aspects to signal integrity, e.g. capacitive load, length of lines (aka inductance, cross-talk), termination, source and sink impedance...
 But I want to give this just as some first pragmatic experience here without going into the depths.
+A good presentation with a much more sophisticated view of I3C signal integrity in certain applications can be found here: <a href="https://www.youtube.com/watch?v=Ju-UhFAgRLg" target="_blank">https://www.youtube.com/watch?v=Ju-UhFAgRLg</a>

 **Pull requests or seeing modifications of this is very welcome!**